vishnurapps/ALASKA2/Understanding.md

 ## Code samples
 ## About models
 - Either YCbCr or DCT Coeff can be used as inputs to the neural net
+- This problem can be solved as a binary classification problem.
+But solving as a [multiclas problem](https://www.kaggle.com/c/alaska2-image-steganalysis/discussion/155821) seems to be better
 ## Insights from leaders
 - Don't resize.
 Any perturbation to original pixels will obliterate all hidden message (which is already a very weak signal).
 So don't resize, rotate or re-save images during training
 - Augmentation with flips and 90-degree rotations are OK.